Strong Determinism: A Realistic Example

 \subsection{The Everettian Wentaculus}

-To begin, let us review some facts about the Everettian (many-worlds) theory of quantum mechanics.
-In its standard formulation, it is a deterministic (but not strongly deterministic) theory that aims to solve the \textit{quantum measurement problem} and provide a consistent description of quantum phenomena.
+Let us first review the Everettian quantum mechanics (sometimes called the many-worlds interpretation).\footnote{For some recent and more detailed discussions, see \cite{wallace2012emergent} and \cite{sep-qm-manyworlds}.} In its standard formulation, it is a deterministic (but not strongly deterministic) theory that aims to solve the \textit{quantum measurement problem} and provide a consistent description of quantum phenomena.
 At any time, the state of the world is completely described by the universal wave function ($\Psi_t$).
 The time evolution of $\Psi_t$ is given by the deterministic Schr\"odinger equation: $ i\hbar \frac{\partial }{\partial t}\Psi_t = \hat{H} \Psi_t$.
 Fixing $\Psi_0$ suffices to fix the state of the world at any time.

 What is the quantum measurement problem that it tries to solve?
 Recall Schr\"odinger's famous thought experiment.
 If the wave function is the complete description of the system with a cat in the box, and if it always obeys the Schr\"odinger equation, then the state of the system will, after some time, always be a superposition of the cat being alive and the cat being dead.
-That contradicts the assumption, suggested by observation, that after the experiment the cat is in a definite state: either alive or dead.
+That contradicts the assumption, suggested by observation, that after the experiment the cat is in a \x{unique} state: either alive or dead.

-Everettian quantum mechanics solves the measurement problem by embracing the non-definiteness: yes, the cat is in a superposition of alive and dead, albeit in different ``branches.''
-The branches decohere from the universal wave function and correspond to different emergent worlds (that for all practical purposes do not interfere with each other).
+Everettian quantum mechanics solves the measurement problem by embracing the \x{non-uniqueness}: yes, the cat is in a superposition of alive and dead, albeit in different ``branches.''
+Many branches arise from a single universal wave function, and they correspond to different emergent worlds (which, thanks to decoherence, for all practical purposes do not interfere with each other).
 Since the observers will also experience branching, the observer in any particular branch will only observe a particular state of the cat in that branch.
-Everettian quantum mechanics denies that an outcome is definite \textit{simpliciter}; instead, it is definite relative to a particular branch of the wave function.
+Everettian quantum mechanics denies that \x{the experimental outcome is unique} \textit{simpliciter}; instead, it is \x{unique} relative to a particular branch of the wave function.
 On this picture, there is an emergent multiverse associated with the universal wave function.